Lafayette-FSAE/scada/manual.md

 ![](https://i0.wp.com/www.byteme.org.uk/wp-content/uploads/2015/11/canopennmtstate3.png)

 This determines the functional state of the node.
-CAN packets can be sent by the master to move the node along this state machine, allowing it to perform actions, like soft resets, emergency stops, and bootups.
+CAN packets can be sent by the master to move the node along this state machine, allowing it to perform actions, like soft resets, emergency stops, and boot ups.

 **SDO and OD**

 Any node which wishes to expose internal data to the CAN network must implement a data structure know as an Object Dictionary, or OD.
 The Object Dictionary maps each piece of data to an address consisting of a two byte index followed by a one byte subindex.
-Certain addresses are reserved for general data like device name and eror registers.
+Certain addresses are reserved for general data like device name and error registers.
 The manufacturer of a node can publish information about the Object Dictionary in a file called an Electronic Data Sheet, or EDS, which takes the form of an INI file that is both human and machine readable.

 Any node on the network can access information from the Object Dictionary of another node using the Service Data Object, or SDO protocol.
 The SDO packet consists of a byte of metadata followed by a three byte address and 4 bytes of data.
 This can be used to both read and write data, and can be used to control node behavior in real time.
 This is the technique used in the dyno room to spin the motor and query it for data like temperature and angular velocity.